nee1k/stock-recommendation-agent/README.md

 - Time horizon for the trade
 - Detailed reasoning based on all collected data

-### Bright Data MCP Server
+## 🔌 Model Context Protocol (MCP) Integration

+### What is MCP?

 Model Context Protocol (MCP) is a standardized way for AI applications to interact with external data sources and tools.
 It provides a unified interface for accessing real-time market data, news, and other financial information.

+### Bright Data MCP Server

 This system integrates with Bright Data's MCP server to access: